vuongducphuong/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 .. image:: receiving_tickets/receiving-tickets-priority.png
    :align: center
-   :alt: View of a team's kanban view and the prioritized tasks in Odoo Helpdesk.
+   :alt: View of a team's kanban view and the prioritized tasks in Leansoft Helpdesk.

 The priority levels are represented by stars: